 - Gum disease.
 Once a day squeeze out the contents of a 100 mg CoEnzyme Q10 capsule onto the gums, and massage it in with a soft toothbrush.
 In addition, swill and gargle a mixture of one or more of the following herbs, made from tincture or tea, making sure it stays in contact with the gum tissue for at least a minute.
 Calendula, golden seal, echinacea, myrrh, propolis (bee product).
 You can also swallow the mixture as it is good for the immune system as well as healing to gums, but be warmed, the taste is deadly.
 Suck on Vitamin C and zinc tablets, taking one three times a day.

-- If Helicobacter pylorus is the culprit, take the appropriate antibiotics, and afterwards top up with a course of probiotics.
+- If Helicobacter pylorus is the culprit, take the appropriate antibiotics (or see a herbalist), and afterwards top up with a course of probiotics.

 - For constipation, take digestive bitter herbs before meals, and dietary supplements such as psyllium husks and chia seeds.